 To join a program, you’ll probably need a referral from your doctor and a test that shows you’ve had COPD in the past year.

 You might work with a team of specialists -- ranging from dietitians to social workers -- who will figure out the best plan for your case.
 It’s often done on an outpatient basis, meaning you will not check in anywhere, at a hospital or clinic.
 Or you may get it at your home.

 Learn more about the most important features of these programs:

 The key to any pulmonary rehab program for COPD is exercise, which will help your lungs and heart work better.

 Here’s some more about these exercises, which may be one-on-one with a trainer or in a group:

-Lower-body exercises: Most centers provide a regimen of exercises that centers on leg workouts.
-These exercises vary from simple walking on a treadmill or around a track to more intense stair climbing.
-Most of the proven benefits of pulmonary rehab come from studies in people doing leg exercises.
+Lower body: Most rehab centers offer a set of exercises that center on leg workouts.
+They vary from simply walking on a treadmill or around a track to more intense stair climbing.
+Most of the proven benefits of pulmonary rehab are shown in studies of people doing leg exercises.

-Upper-body exercises: The muscles in the upper body are important for breathing, as well as daily activities.
-Arm and chest exercises might include turning a crank against resistance, or simply repetitively lifting the arms against gravity.
+Upper body: The muscles in the upper body are important for breathing, as well as for daily activities.
+Arm and chest exercises might include turning a crank against resistance or just lifting your arms against gravity.

-Exercises for breathing muscles: Breathing through a mouthpiece against resistance during pulmonary rehab may increase the strength of the breathing muscles.
-These exercises are infrequently used, but may be helpful for people with very weak breathing muscles.
+Breathing: Blowing through a mouthpiece against resistance may increase the strength of your breathing muscles.
+These exercises may be helpful for people with very weak breathing muscles.